briansalehi/javascript/README.md

 You should consider a few things before adding or updating any practice:

 * to add a practice, put the file's name in the **.list** file, in order!
-* *refresh.sh* script will set file numbers automatically, based on orders in *.list* file, so don't bother numbering!
+* *update.sh* script will set file numbers automatically, based on orders in *.list* file, so don't bother numbering!
 * practice files should be named properly, say *"console.js"*, related to their topics
 * each practice should clearly explain only 1 topic
 * each practice should be as minimal as possible